oracle/fastr/documentation/dev/testing.md

 #### Running/Debugging Tests Locally

 To debug why a test fails requires first that the package is installed locally plus some understanding about how the test process operates.
 The R code that performs installation and testing makes use of R sub-processes, so simply running the main process under the Java debugger will not work.
-To demonstrate this we will use the `digest` package as an example.The following command will install the `digest` package in the directory specified by the `R_LIBS_USER` environment variable.:
+To demonstrate this we will use the `digest` package as an example.The following command will install the `digest` package in the directory specified by the `R_LIBS_USER` environment variable:

-    $ FASTR_LOGCHILD=1 mx installpkgs '^digest$'
+    $ FASTR_LOG_SYSTEM=1 mx installpkgs '^digest$'

 First, note that, by default,  the `installpkgs` command itself introduces an extra level on sub-process in order to avoid a failure from aborting the entire install command when installing/testing multiple packages.
-You can see this by setting the environment variable `FASTR_LOGCHILD` to any value.
+You can see this by setting the environment variable `FASTR_LOG_SYSTEM` to any value.
 The first sub-process logged will be running the command `com.oracle.truffle.r.test.cran/r/install.package.R` and the second will be the one running `R CMD INSTALL --install-tests` of the digest package.
 For ease of debugging you can set the `--run-mode` option to `internal`, which executes the first phase of the install in the process running `installpkgs`.
 Similar considerations apply to the testing phase.
 By default a sub-process is used to run the `com.oracle.truffle.r.test.cran/r/test.package.R script`, which then runs the actual test using a sub-process to invoke `R CMD BATCH`.
 Again the first sub-process can be avoided using `--run-mode internal`.
 N.B.
 If you run the tests for `digest` you will see that there are four separate sub-processes used to run different tests.
 The latter three are the specific tests for digest that were made available by installing with `--install-tests`.
 Not all packages have such additional tests.
 Note that there is no way to avoid the tests being run in sub-processes so setting the `-d` option to the `installpkgs` command will have no effect on those.
 Instead set the environment variable `MX_R_GLOBAL_ARGS=-d` which will cause the sub-processes to run under the debugger.
 Note that you will not (initially) see the `Listening for transport dt_socket at address: 8000` message on the console, but activating the debug launch from the IDE will connect to the sub-process.